CDRH/orchid/README.md

 Read about installation and configuration instructions in the [Orchid Documentation](docs/README.md).

-Orchid maintains a [CHANGELOG](CHANGELOG.md) are provided for upgrading after new releases
+Orchid maintains a [CHANGELOG](CHANGELOG.md) to assist with upgrading after new releases.

 ## License
 The gem is available as open source under the terms of the [MIT